andrewgdotcom/ason/ason.md

 In ASON plaintext, the following standard meanings are defined:

-* Boolean values are encoded as [ACK] (true) and [NAK] (false)
+* Boolean values are denoted by [ACK] (true) and [NAK] (false)
-* Undefined values are encoded as [ENQ]
+* Undefined values are denoted by [ENQ]
-* Paragraph breaks are encoded as [ETB], as per IPTC-7901
+* Paragraph breaks are denoted by [ETB], as per IPTC-7901

 ### Excisors

-* [CAN] is used to indicate the start of an ASON value; any data before it in the current field MUST be discarded.
+* [CAN] is used to indicate the start of ASON text; any data before it in the current field MUST be discarded.
-* [EM] is used to indicate the end of an ASON value; any data after it in the current field MUST be discarded.
+* [EM] is used to indicate the end of ASON text; any data after it in the current field MUST be discarded.

-When used outside a field, [EM] indicates the end of an ASON document.
+[CAN, EM] are also used to indicate the start and end of an ASON document embedded within a larger file.

 Structure encoding
 ------------------